 Divvying up responsibility is awesome

 There are certain tasks or chores that I find burdensome but my husband is happy to handle, and vice versa.
 I’m not going to lie: the ability to pawn those off (for life, please!) is a pretty nice perk.
 It’s been fun to take charge of the things I’m good at and watch him do the same.
 We’ve each fallen into our roles and established a system that’s mutually beneficial.

 Getting used to a new name is weirder than I expected

-Although I took my husband’s last name, I still accidentally introduce myself or otherwise refer to myself with my maiden name all the time.
+Although I took my husband's last name (pssst, here's our guide to changing your last name after marriage), I still accidentally introduce myself or otherwise refer to myself with my maiden name all the time.
 When I do use my new name, I kind of feel like I’m bluffing.
 It still doesn’t feel like my real last name.
 When friends and family call me by my new name, they still make a big show of it, winking or dramatically emphasizing the last part.
 All this to say: it doesn’t really come naturally right away.

 Random people start asking you about kids immediately